stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

   … usual stuff …
 ```

-It's also possible to inline specialized version of a function using the
+It's also possible to inline specialized version of a function (vanilla
+specialization disables inlinig as will be demonstrated later in the
-`SPECIALIZE INLINE` pragma.
-It may be surprising, but it will even work with
+tutorial) using the `SPECIALIZE INLINE` pragma.
+It may be surprising, but it
-self-recursive functions.
-The motivation here is the fact that a polymorphic
+will even work with self-recursive functions.
+The motivation here is the
-function, unlike a function that works with concrete types, may actually use
+fact that a polymorphic function, unlike a function that works with concrete
-different instances when it's called in different contexts, so inlining
+types, may actually use different instances when it's called in different
-specialized versions of the function does not necessarily diverges.
-An
+contexts, so inlining specialized versions of the function does not
-obvious consequence of this is that GHC can also go into an infinite loop,
+necessarily diverges.
+An obvious consequence of this is that GHC can also go
-so be careful. `SPECIALIZE NOINLINE` variant is also available.
+into an infinite loop, so be careful. `SPECIALIZE NOINLINE` variant is also
+available.

 Finally, it's worth noticing that explicit use of `SPECIASIZE` is not always
 necessary.
 For instance, it's common for GHC to specialize on its own if